Voluntary Contractor Certification Program

 Certification will entitle the holder to forgo the 14-day waiting period for Stream Crossing Projects under the Department's Permit-by-Rule program.
 It will also allow the holder to certify erosion control plans under the MPDES Construction Activity General Permit.
 Certification enables a contractor to advertise as a DEP Certified Contractor, and the Department maintains a list of certified contractors that is posted on the DEP web site.
 This list is available for distribution to the general public, state agencies and other interested persons.
 All certified individuals can also obtain any publication from the Nonpoint Source Training and Resource Center Library at no charge and are eligible for discounts from four suppliers of erosion control products.

 Certification and continuing education courses will be offered on an annual basis at several locations throughout the state.
-More information on training course dates and locations can be obtained from the DEP's Nonpoint Source Training and Resource Center at 287-7726.
+More information on training course dates and locations can be obtained from the DEP's Nonpoint Source Training and Resource Center.

 Under certain circumstances, certification can be revoked.
 Revocation is likely if a formal enforcement action is taken against a certified contractor whose failure to employ satisfactory erosion and sediment control practices results in sedimentation of waterbodies or wetlands.
 NOTE: Certification would not be revoked as a result of sedimentation resulting from unusual storm events, flooding or other conditions beyond the control of the contractor.